flow-storm/flow-storm-debugger/Readme.md

 Only the form that "fires the flow" needs to be traced with `#ztrace`, the rest of the form can be just traced with a normal `#trace`.

+### Customizing styles

+You can customize UI styles by providing custom `flow-storm-app-styles.css` and `flow-storm-code-panel-styles.css` style files in the same directory where you are running the debugger.

+If you want to tweak the current ui, you can run the debugger once with `--spit-style-files` command line option which will create style files in your current directory, then you can edit them to tweak whatever you want, like font sizes, colors etc.

+They are javafx stylesheets so this resources are handy :

+- Official JavaFX [CSS reference](https://openjfx.io/javadoc/12/javafx.graphics/javafx/scene/doc-files/cssref.html) - to see what you can style with CSS
+- [modena.css](https://gist.github.com/maxd/63691840fc372f22f470) - default CSS used by JavaFX, helpful when documentation is not enough

 ## Developers section